NautilusTrader

 • ts_last: Timestamp of the latest order event applied to this own‑book order.

-• ts_accepted: Timestamp when the order was accepted by the venue.
+• ts_accepted: Timestamp when the venue accepted the order, or zero before acceptance.

-• ts_submitted: Timestamp when the order was submitted.
+• ts_submitted: Timestamp when the order was submitted, or zero before submission.

 • ts_init: Timestamp when the order was initialized.